JennEYoon/deep-learning/readme.md

 Conda3 "base" env uses Python v 3.7.
 Has deep learning packages for Coursera DLAI class and Stanford CS231n class.

-### To use dlpy on Ubuntu-side:
+### Use conda env "dlpy" on Ubuntu, CPU x86 laptop:

-From Ubuntu terminal: "code" to start VS-Code-Ubuntu version.
+  * From Ubuntu terminal, type "code" to start VS-Code-Ubuntu version.
-Select Python interpreter, "~/home/conda3/envs/dlpy/bin/...
+  * From VS-Code, Select Python Interpreter, "~/home/conda3/envs/dlpy/bin/...
-Open deep-learning file from C: File - Open - (show local button)
+  * Open deep-learning file from C drive:  File - Open - (show local files button)
-Run selection in Python Terminal (Shift+Alt+Enter) -- will activate dlpy and run code lines.
+  * Select python code lines, then: Run selection in Python Terminal (Shift+Alt+Enter)
+      - will activate **dlpy env** on Ubuntu and run selected code lines.
-  * From there on, all python modules imported come from "dlpy" Ubuntu environment.
+  * From there on, all python modules imported will be "dlpy" Ubuntu versions.